xonq/tutorials/orthofiller.md

 ## OSC USE
 #### Accessing OrthoFiller software
 To use OrthoFiller software you will have to activate the container.
 Press CTRL + D or run `exit` to exit.
 Only run the container for commands related to OrthoFiller or you may experience unexpected problems.
-NOTE - you will only have access to your home folder and shared project folders when in a container on OSC.
+NOTE - you will only have access to your home folder and shared project folders while in a container on OSC.

 ```
 singularity run /fs/project/PAS1046/software/containers/orthofiller/orthofiller_latest.sif